Limoneira: Agribusiness

-Rental Operations
+Rental operations

 The Rental Operations segment rents residential and commercial properties, such as office buildings and a multi-use facility consisting of a retail convenience store, gas station, car wash, and quick-serve restaurant.
 The Company also owns and rents 267 work force housing units and leases approximately 610 acres of land to third party agricultural tenants.

-Real Estate Development
+Real estate development

 The Company is one of the largest land owners in Ventura County, California.
 The real estate development segment develops land parcels, multi-family housing, and single-family homes.
 The Company is developing East Area I and II in Santa Paula, a 550-acre master planned community with 1500 residential units, 500,000sf of commercial space and 150,000sf of light industrial space.
 Limoneira owns Windfall Farms in Creston California (San Luis Obispo County), a 720-acre, subdividable (76-10 acre Vineyard estate parcels) which has been planted with 100 acres of Cabernet Sauvignon wine grapes.
 The company owns three commercial parcels in Santa Maria, California with rights to develop 450 residential units.